rasros/ctxp/README.md

 **`lx` formats one or more files into clean, Markdown-fenced blocks ready to paste into LLM chat windows.**

 The goal is to make prompt setup **repeatable**.
-Instead of manually letting an agent guess context or clicking through files in a UI, you define the exact context you want in one shell command and rerun it whenever you need a fresh session.
+Instead of letting an agent guess context or manually selecting files in a UI, you define the exact context you want in one shell command and rerun it whenever you need a fresh session.
 It works smoothly with tools like `rg -l`, `fd`, and recursive shell globs.

 This gives you a stable, controllable workflow: